 Most adults who accept God's invitation to baptism do so at the same time that they join Wesley Freedom as a member, so they take our New Member class first.
 More information on membership can be found here.

 Then, read over the UMC's beliefs about baptism linked at the top of this page and sign up for a Baptism Class with Pastor Jenny.

 In Holy Communion, we believe that Christ makes himself present in the elements and in the gathered community, and gives us grace through the celebration & the receiving of the bread and cup.
 This grace continues to transform us to become more like Jesus and plants the seeds of resurrection in our bodies so that we, too, will rise like Christ.

 Customarily, Holy Communion is a meal for baptized Christians.
-If you haven't been baptized yet, you can also participate in Holy Communion with us, but if God is calling you to receive this sacrament, you should talk to a pastor after the service so that you can be baptized as soon as possible.
+If you haven't been baptized yet, you can also participate in Holy Communion with us, but if God is calling you to receive this sacrament, this is evidence that God is calling you to be baptized and become a Christian.
+In this case, you should talk to a pastor after the service so that you can be baptized as soon as possible.

 If your allergy prevents you from eating traditional and gluten free bread, or from drinking grape juice, the tradition of the church is that Christ is fully present in each element by itself, so you can receive the full benefit of Communion from the element you are able to eat.

 If you are unable to consume both bread and juice, the tradition of the church is that God will always provide the grace of Communion to those who desire to receive while being physically unable.